Institute-for-ReWriting-World-History/cameraobscura/README.md

 ## Copyright

-Copyright © 2020 Kardama Devahuti
+Copyright © 2020 The Joker

 All rights reserved.